forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config/config.md

   - (optional) `price_id`

 :::tip Provide a valid `price_id`
-When fetching the various prices of the token, we will try and search for prices based on the `price_id` of the units that you provide.
+When fetching token prices, BDJuno will search for prices based on the `price_id` of the units that you provide.
-For this reason, you need to make sure that you provide at least a unit with a `price_id` that is listed inside the [CoinGecko coins list API](https://api.coingecko.com/api/v3/coins/list).
+For this reason, you need to make sure that you provide correct `price_id` value that is listed inside the [CoinGecko coins list API](https://api.coingecko.com/api/v3/coins/list).

 E.g.
-If you have a token that is named `MyToken` and is listed inside CoinGecko with the ticker `$MTKN` and id `MyToken`, make sure you specify a token unit having `denom = "mtkn"`, `price_id = "mytoken"`  and `exponent = 6` (or whatever amount of decimal places your token unit has inside your chain).
+If you have a token that is named `MyToken` and is listed inside CoinGecko with the ticker `$MTKN` and id `mytoken`, make sure you specify a token unit having `denom = "mtkn"`, `price_id = "mytoken"`  and `exponent = 6` (or whatever amount of decimal places your token unit has inside your chain).
 This will make sure the price is always fetched correctly.
 :::

 ## `rpc`